locallycompact/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 1. Lightweight documentation references, GHC style -- this would allow us to refer to named pieces of documentation in source code, as opposed to copy-pasting them into trace documentation.

-2. Change of human-oriented presentation machinery.

-3. We want to enhance the library, so that the completeness of `Documented` will be checked by the Haskell type checker.
+2. We want to enhance the library, so that the completeness of `Documented` will be checked by the Haskell type checker.